uabinf/nlp-group-project-fall-2020-text-document-classification/README.md

 For our project we wanted to explore the classification of long text documents using various methods.

-The dataset we used was a fake news dataset from Kaggle.
+The dataset we used was a fake news dataset from kaggle.

 # Download the dataset: